 - 1. Regional Board orders that address the control of discharges of pyrethroid pesticides shall include provisions that: - a.
-Ensure attainment of the pyrethroid pesticides water quality objectives in water bodies identified in Table III-2A and total maximum daily load allocations in water bodies identified in Table X; - b.
-Ensure measures that are implemented to reduce pyrethroid pesticides discharges do not lead to an increase in the discharge of other pesticides at concentrations that cause or contribute to exceedances of applicable water quality objectives. - c.
-Encourage implementation of measures or practices by all dischargers that result in concentrations of pyrethroid pesticides in all discharges that are below the water quality objective concentrations. - The Regional Board shall take actions that support attainment of the pyrethroid pesticides water quality objectives and encourage actions by other agencies that support attainment of the pyrethroid pesticides water quality objectives, as specified in the Basin Plan under the heading Pesticide Discharges (IV-33.12-36). - 3.
-Dischargers are responsible for ensuring that pyrethroid pesticides discharges to surface water and groundwater, including discharges of pesticides used as alternatives to pyrethroid pesticides, do not cause or contribute to exceedance of applicable water quality objectives.
+Ensure attainment of the pyrethroid pesticides water quality objectives in water bodies identified in Table III-2A and total maximum daily load allocations in water bodies identified in Table X; - Ensure measures that are implemented to reduce pyrethroid pesticides discharges do not lead to an increase in the discharge of other pesticides at concentrations that cause or contribute to exceedances of applicable water quality objectives. - The Regional Board shall take actions that support attainment of the pyrethroid pesticides water quality objectives and encourage actions by other agencies that support attainment of the pyrethroid pesticides water quality objectives, as specified in the Basin Plan under the heading Pesticide Discharges (IV-33.12-36). - Dischargers are responsible for ensuring that pyrethroid pesticides discharges to surface water and groundwater, including discharges of pesticides used as alternatives to pyrethroid pesticides, do not cause or contribute to exceedance of applicable water quality objectives.